 There is no reason to save ALL the RINEX data as the reflections are only useful at the lower elevation angles.
 The default is to save all data with elevation lower than 30 degrees (this is called SNR format 66).
 Another SNR choice is 99, which saves elevation angle data between 5 and 30.

-You can run rinex2snr at the command line.
-You required inputs are:
+rinex2snr at the command line.
+The required inputs are:

 - station name